- Epilepsy is a chronic disorder of the brain that affects people of all ages.

 - Adequate perinatal care can reduce new cases of epilepsy caused by birth injury.

-- The use of drugs and other methods to lower the body temperature of a feverish child can reduce the chance of subsequent convulsions.
+- The use of drugs and other methods to lower the body temperature of a feverish child can reduce the chance of febrile seizures.

-Social and ecomomic impacts
+Social and economic impacts

 - In both China and India, epilepsy is commonly viewed as a reason for prohibiting or annulling marriages.

-Legislation based on internationally accepted human rights standards can prevent discrimination and rights violations, improve access to health care services and raise quality of life.
+Legislation based on internationally accepted human rights standards can prevent discrimination and rights violations, improve access to health-care services, and raise the quality of life for people with epilepsy.

-Projects to reduce the treatment gap and morbidity of people with epilepsy, train and educate health professionals, dispel stigma, identify potential for prevention and develop models integrating epilepsy control into local health systems are ongoing in many countries.
+Projects which aim to reduce the treatment gap and morbidity of people with epilepsy, to train and educate health professionals, to dispel stigma, to identify potential prevention strategies, and to develop models integrating epilepsy control into local health systems are ongoing in many countries.